The best answer to that will come from the students themselves...

 In Year 7, we recommend that a typical homework task should take around 20 minutes.

 If you are buying lunch, you do this in the canteen.
 You may then eat there or outside, if the weather is nice.
-The canteen takes cash, so you need to make sure that you have some money with you.
+The canteen does not take cash, so you need to make sure that your parents have topped up your account in advance.

 If you are bringing a packed lunch, you may eat in your tutor room (if you are in a Science lab, your tutor will tell you where else you can eat) or outside if the weather is nice.